 Can Rabbit Droppings Make My Dog Sick?

 Rabbit droppings are largely made up of digested grass, green plants, and vegetables, with a sprinkling of rabbit fur and bacteria and a seasoning of intestinal mucus.
 These in themselves are usually not overly dangerous for a dog.
 So, in most cases eating small amounts of rabbit poop will not cause a problem.
 However, you may not want your canine companion to lick your face for a little while!

-Rabbit droppings can in some cases contains potentially problematic germs that can cause an upset stomach.
+Rabbit droppings can, in some cases, contain potentially problematic germs that can cause an upset stomach.
 Poop is also always a potential source of parasites like worms.
 These are especially a concern if your dog already has a sensitive tummy or has pre-existing health conditions.
-Rabbit feces is more likely to carry germs if it comes from wild rabbits, rather than household pets.
+Rabbit feces is more likely to carry germs if it comes from wild rabbits rather than household pets.